Chamberlain University Online Nurse Practitioner Programs – FNP, AGNP, PMHNP

 - Post-Master’s Certificates: Hold an MSN degree from a regionally accredited institution or a program accredited by an agency recognized by the CHEA; the earned MSN must have a minimum 3.0 cumulative GPA

 State Restrictions: While Chamberlain University accepts students from most states, applicants outside of Illinois should check the State Authorization page through Chamberlain University and contact graduate admissions as the NP programs do not accept students from every state.
-Currently, the NP programs do not accept students from Louisiana, Minnesota, New York, Puerto Rico, and Washington DC.
-In addition, the AGPCNP and AGACNP specializations are not authorized in Arizona, Oregon, and Washington, and the PMHNP specialization is not authorized in California.
+Currently, the NP programs do not accept students from Minnesota, New York, Puerto Rico, Connecticut, and Washington DC.
+In addition, the AGPCNP and AGACNP specializations are not authorized in Arizona, Rhode Island, and Washington, and the PMHNP specialization is not authorized in California.

 Study Plan: The Chamberlain University online nursing programs are delivered 100% online, and practicums are completed locally.
 All NP programs require one to three, weekend campus visits for intensives and review sessions.
 Courses are offered in an 8-week format, with two courses being completed per semester.
 The MSN program can be completed in eight semesters, the RN-BSN to MSN in 10 semesters, and the Post-Master’s FNP Certificate in 5 semesters.
 The programs begin six times yearly in January, March, May, July, September, and November.

 MSN Curriculum: The MSN – FNP and AGPCNP programs comprise 45 credits each and include 625 clinical practicum hours plus 25 hours of faculty-supervised lab experiences.
 The MSN – AGACNP program comprises 48 credits, 700 clinical practicum hours, and two faculty-supervised lab experiences of 25 hours each, totaling 50 hours.
 The MSN – PMHNP program comprises 47 credits and 625 clinical hours.
+As of March 1, 2025, for all Nurse Practitioner students that are a resident of Kansas, they must take at least 750 hours of practicum in each clinical track.
 Core and NP core courses include Foundational Concepts and Advanced Practice Roles; Theoretical Basis for Advanced Nursing Practice; Nursing Informatics for Advanced Practice; Population Health, Epidemiology & Statistical Principles; Advanced Research Methods: Evidence-Based Practice; and Healthcare Policy and Leadership.
 Additionally, students complete Advanced Pathophysiology; Advanced Pharmacology Fundamentals; and Advanced Physical Assessment.

 FNP specialty courses include Advanced Pharmacology for Care of the Family; Differential Diagnosis and Primary Care Practicum; Primary Care of the Maturing and Aged Family Practicum; Primary Care of the Childbearing and Childrearing Family Practicum; Advanced Clinical Diagnosis and Practice Across the Lifespan Practicum; and an FNP Capstone Practicum and Intensive.